Sprit-Fun/Contacts_Finder/README.md

+# Author: Richard Lu
+# Project: contacts_finder
+# Date Started: December 2020
-# Contacts_Finder
+# Contact: richardlu0928@gmail.com

+Description:
-Find and add contacts by running the program.
+Find and add contacts locally by running the program.

+Direction of use:
-Please clone the repository to the local machine, run contacts_organizer.py directly with idle installed, then execute the program to run files properly.
+Clone the repository to your local machine, run contacts_organizer.py directly with IDLE installed, then execute the program.